Authors: Daniel Ostermeier,

 Following this one-time derivation, our method matches and even surpasses baselines, such as IKFAST, in terms of speed and accuracy during the online computation of explicit IK solutions.
 We provide a C++ toolbox with Python wrappers that, for the first time, enables plug-and-play analytical IK within less than a millisecond.
 This software is available via our Open-Source Implementation, and as a PyPI Package.

-The current implementation supports automatic derivation of solutions for the following 6R and 3R manipulators, as well as their mirrored version (switched base and endeffector).
+The current implementation supports automatic derivation of solutions for the following 6R and 5R manipulators, as well as their mirrored version (switched base and endeffector), and all non-redundant 1-4R manipulators.
 In addition, we allow the user to solve arbitrary nR manipulators that, by locking individual joints, corrspond to one of the below kinematic families.

 The following figure shows an overview of our interface and a superficial showcase of our method: